ningrao/notes/js.md

 		yield true;
 	}

-- accessor property:
+- accessor property (defineProperty/defineProperties):
  * getter/setter can be removed as a whole by deleting the accessor property;
+ * getter/setter can not coexist with 'value'
  * default values of attributes are 'false' when the property is set by defineProperty, whereas 'true' when set in the traditional form;
  * when modify an spicific attribute, others stay untouched;
+ * non-configurable
- * non-configurable property can change its writable from true to false;
+  - CAN change its writable from true to false;
- * non-configurable property can't be deleted;
+  - can NOT be deleted;
  * non-writable but configurable property can change value by defineProperty;
  * setter/getter is controlled by 'configurable';
  * setter/getter can be changed only by defineProperty;
  * 'writable' only controls data property, incurs error if coexist with getter/setter when define;
- * 'value' can be a method;
+ * 'value' can be a function;

 - extensibility(three functions are one way operation/can't be reversed back):
+  > extensibility applied to an object, configurable + writable applied to existing properties.
  * of nonextensible object, its prototype can have new property;
  * nonextensible object can delete its property, but can't add back;
  * preventExtensibility()	-> extensible